-Her expanded world view has been significantly influenced by: living in Asia for 25 years; three decades of intense yoga study and teaching; academic studies in existential psychology, philosophy, and quantum physics, and creating art – abstract and street art.
+Her expanded world view has been significantly influenced by living in Asia for 25 years, more than three decades of intense yoga study and teaching, studies in existential psychology, philosophy, (she is a clinical Logotherapist – Viktor Frankl’s theory and therapy), quantum physics, and creating art – abstract and street art.

 Rain’s Tips to assist your yoga journey